-Connie and John Taylor are a team.
-Their joint philanthropic endeavors have changed the face of Denison and of Dayton, Ohio, their home community.
+Connie Smith Taylor and her husband, John Taylor, are a team.
+Their joint philanthropic endeavors have changed the face of both Dayton, Ohio, their home community, and Denison.
 Together, in family and community life, in actions and words, they have modeled a deeply ingrained work ethic and the moral imperative of philanthropy.
 Their community and their children have taken both to heart.

 The Taylors sent all five of their children to Denison—a true symbol of their belief in the college.
 But they also have made possible significant campus projects such as the Taylor House residence hall, transforming a former fraternity house into modern apartment-style accommodations for high-achieving students.
 Connie has consistently contributed her passionate involvement to a wide range of matters affecting the campus.
 She has been a loyal alumna and generous benefactor of Denison for many years, including service on the President’s Leadership Council and on her 40th and 50th reunion committees.